-Over the years, Jefferson Parish has transitioned from a rural parish comprised of farmland and vast undeveloped tracts, to New Orleans' first suburb from the 1950's to the 1970's, to its current status as an urban business center and the most populous parish in the state.
-The parish's population is currently estimated at 439,261 persons (ESRI, 2009).
+Over the years, Jefferson Parish has transitioned from a rural parish comprised of farmland and vast undeveloped tracts, to New Orleans' first suburb from the 1950's to the 1970's, to its current status as an urban business center and one of the most populous parishes in the state.
+The parish's population is currently estimated at 432,552 persons according to the U.S. 2010 Census.